SeabertYuan/better-workday-calendar/README.md

 - [x] Turn it into an extension!
 - [ ] Bug fixes related to smaller viewports
 - [ ] Code optimization
-- [ ] Bug fixes related to reopening the calendar popup
+- [x] Bug fixes related to reopening the calendar popup
 - [ ] Ability to export calendar
+- [ ] Color by courses